Leaf-Agriculture/docs/docs/field_boundary_management_endpoints.md

 ```

 #### Preview mode
-If the [`customDataSync`](/docs/configurations_overview#customdatasync) configuration is enabled, the Field boundaries will be fetched from the providers in the `PREVIEW` mode.
-A Field in `PREVIEW` mode has almost all properties available except the boundary.
+If the [`customDataSync`](/docs/configurations_overview#customdatasync) configuration is enabled, the field will be fetched from the providers in the `PREVIEW` mode.
+A Field in `PREVIEW` mode has almost all properties except the geometry so that no boundaries will be available.

 ```json
 {